-Tucson has an exceptionally long and rich history.
-From the Hohokam Indians, who called the area home until 1450, to the Jesuit missionaries, who founded the Mission San Xavier del Bac in 1700, to the Americans who came after the U.S. purchased Tucson from Mexico in 1854—a wide range of people have made their mark here.
-Today, the desert city lives up to its reputation as a cultural and arts hub.
-There are plenty of spots where you can experience authentic parts of Tucson's past.
-Keep your eyes peeled for gorgeous churches, Western movie locations, hotels where notorious outlaws slept, mysterious caves, and the country's oldest Mexican restaurant in continuous operation by the same family.
+The city of Tucson has an exceptionally long and rich history.
+From the Hohokam Indians, who called the area home until 1450, to the Jesuit missionaries, who founded the Mission San Xavier del Bac in 1700, to the first settlers who came after the U.S. purchased Tucson from Mexico in 1854, a wide range of people have made their mark here.
+This alluring desert city still lives up to its reputation as a cultural and arts hub—it's got gorgeous churches, famous hotels where outlaws once slept, and mysterious caves deep underground.

-Come face to face with the past at the Arizona State Museum, the Southwest's largest and oldest anthropology museum.
-The collection is comprised of 3 million artifacts relating to ethnology and archaeology, which combine to tell the story of the native cultures in the area.
-Here, you'll find the world's largest collections of Southwest Indian pottery and American Indian basketry, among tons of other objects both ancient and modern.
-Since it's run by Arizona State University, the museum is also home to a massive research library, and puts on tons of lectures and events for those who want to go even deeper into the past.
+Come face-to-face with the past at the Arizona State Museum, the Southwest's largest and oldest anthropology museum.
+The museum houses over three million artifacts relating to ethnology and archaeology, all of which combine to tell the story of the native cultures that once called Tucson home.
+In addition to being the largest anthropology museum in the Southwest, the Arizona State Museum also has the world's largest collections of Southwest Indian pottery and American Indian basketry.
+And since the museum is run by Arizona State University, there's no shortage of books, lectures, and events to help visitors learn even more and go even deeper into the past.

-Pay tribute to Tucson's heritage with a stop at El Charro Cafe; the same family has been running it and serving up authentic Northern Mexican fare since 1922, making it the oldest family-run Mexican eatery in the country.
+Pay tribute to Tucson's culinary heritage with a stop at El Charro Cafe.
+The same family has been running El Charro since 1922, making it the oldest family-run Mexican eatery in the country.
 As if that didn't make it iconic enough, this restaurant is where the first chimichanga (essentially a deep-fried burrito) was served.
-El Charro offers mini chimis as appetizers, so there's no excuse to not try one.
-The menu also features all-day breakfast, signature "Charro-style" tacos, a variety of vegan and veggie-friendly options, and, of course, some smashing signature margaritas.
+El Charro even offers "mini chimis" as appetizers, so there's no excuse to not try one.
+The menu also includes all-day breakfast, signature "Charro-style" tacos, a variety of vegan and veggie-friendly options, and a collection of delicious margaritas.

-There's no better place to let the past inspire you than the Tucson Museum of Art and Historic Block.
-The Museum itself maintains an impressive collection of pieces from across time and space, with focuses on Latin America, the American West, American folk art, Europe, Asia, and modern and contemporary works.
-The coolest part of the museum is that, in addition to the contemporary building that houses the main galleries, there's a whole city block of historic homes to explore.
-Some of these have been turned into galleries, studios, and even a restaurant.
-It makes discovering all the museum has to offer an even more memorable experience.
+There's no better place to let the past inspire you than at the Tucson Museum of Art.
+The museum itself maintains an impressive collection of pieces from across time and space, with focuses on Latin America and the American West.
+In addition to the main contemporary building that houses all of the art galleries, there is also an entire city block of historic homes to explore.
+Some of these home have been turned into galleries, studios, even restaurants.
+It makes discovering all that the museum has to offer an even more memorable experience.

-Another great place to get a sense of Tucson's unique blended culture is at Mission San Xavier Del Bac, the oldest intact European structure in Arizona and a National Historic Landmark.
-The Catholic church here was founded in 1692, and the building itself was completed in 1797.
-The Spanish Colonial architecture (complete with Moorish domes and white stucco) and ornately detailed decorations (including paintings, carvings, frescoes, and statues) speak to the Spanish, Mexican, Tohono O'odham, and American influences Tucson has felt throughout its history.
-The mission is still run by the Franciscans, and is open for tours when it isn't being used by the community for services or events.
+Another great place to get a sense of Tucson's unique culture is at Mission San Xavier Del Bac, which also happens to be the oldest intact European structure in Arizona.
+The Catholic church at Mission San Xavier Del Bac was founded in 1692, and the building itself was completed in 1797.
+The Spanish Colonial architecture (complete with Moorish domes and white stucco) and ornately detailed decorations speak to the Spanish, Mexican, Tohono O'odham, and American influences that Tucson has adopted throughout its history.
+The mission is still run by Franciscans, and is open for daily tours when it isn't being used for local services and events.

-Colossal Cave Mountain Park is not just a stunning place filled with activities... it's also rumored to be the site of a lost treasure.
-Back in the day, bandits and outlaws on the lam would hide out in the cavern tunnels here.
-One group in particular used the caves as a home base after a string of train robberies; even though most of the gang was eventually captured, the whereabouts of their stolen money was never discovered.
-Today, there are different tours you can take to explore the caves, ranging from classic cave tours and excursions geared toward smaller children, to nighttime ladder tours and more intense "wild" tours.
-And since the rest of the park offers gold panning, horseback riding, camping, hiking, and more, you can really get in touch with your inner Wild West outlaw.
+Colossal Cave Mountain Park is not just a stunning place filled with activities, it's also rumored to be the site of lost treasure.
+Back in the day, bandits and outlaws used to hide out in these underground caverns and tunnels.
+One group in particular used the caves as a home base after a string of train robberies.
+And even though most of the group was eventually captured, the whereabouts of their stolen money was never discovered.
+Today, there are different tours you can take to explore the caves, ranging from smooth and steady walking tours to more extreme nighttime ladder tours.
+And since the rest of the park offers gold panning, horseback riding, camping, and hiking, you can really get in touch with your inner Wild West outlaw here.

-Tucson's culture is powerful.
-It's in the food, the architecture, the art, and the local residents’ sense of identity.
-You can taste it, see it, hear it, smell it, and even sort of feel it as you explore.
-Learning about the cultures and stories that combined to create this unique atmosphere is the perfect way to better understand and fully appreciate how special Tucson is.
+Tucson's culture is clearly powerful.
+It's in the food, the architecture, the art, even the local residents’ sense of identity.
+You can taste it, see it, hear it, smell it, and sometimes even feel it as you explore.
+Learning about the events and stories that helped create this unique atmosphere is the perfect way to better understand and fully appreciate how special Tucson really is.

 Banner Photo Credit: Flickr/Cindy Devin